Mimis Theiopoulos

-Dimitrios (Mimis) Theiopoulos (Μίμης Θειόπουλος) (12 April 1927 - 8 April 2010) was a veteran Greek actor, lyricist and screenwriter.
+Dimitrios Theiopoulos (Δημήτριος Θειόπουλος; 12 April 1927 – 8 April 2010) was a Greek actor, lyricist, and screenwriter.
 Traditionally a character actor, he is mostly known from his work in Greek straight to video cinema; however, he has numerous appearances both in Greek television and stage and he has contributed to scripts of various comedies.
 A lesser known fact about him is his status as a lyricist of many immensely popular "laika" Greek songs, including collaborations with Tolis Voskopoulos, Christos Nikolopoulos, Yiorgos Chatzinasios and others.
 While retired, he recently appeared in the international film production of A Touch of Spice (Politiki Kouzina).

+Theiopoulos died after being run over by a motorcycle on Alexandras Avenue on 8 April 2010, at age 82.
+He was buried at Zografos Cemetery.